GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - Import files via remote URL:
   - Multiple comma separated URLs are allowed in some viewers and can be from mixed websites
   - For single URL:
-    - most viewers support GitHub
+    - Most viewers support GitHub
-    - some viewers support Dropbox and URLs without extension
+    - Some viewers support Dropbox and URLs without extension
+    - For quick testing, see the `URLS4MODELS.md` file for corresponding URL examples
   - URLs should have no CORS restrictions
 - Import formats, where applicable, with any optional or required textures:
   - 3DS, 3DM, 3MF, AMF, DAE, FBX, IFC, JSON, OBJ + MTL, PCD, PDB, PLY, VTK, VTP, STL, PRWM, USDZ, WRL, XYZ